C. H. Gonda: The 1930s

 In 1934, Gonda publicized the plans for the Cosmopolitan Theatre on the border of the French Concession and the Chinese City.
 The six-story building was free not only from all the ornament but also “from the faults of false modernism such as is often seen.”
 The movie house on the ground floor accommodated 1,100 seats, and there were two floors of offices and three floors of apartments above it.
 The entrance was sheltered by a canopy, used for lighting and for advertising; three illuminated columns above it supported allegorical figures carrying globes of floodlight.
 The wide proscenium arch extended over the entire front of the auditorium; the stage could be used for theatrical performances as well as for movie screenings.

 Gonda's expertise in the construction of movie theatres and hotels ensured him commissions in other cities in China.
-Late in 1934, Gonda designed the 800-seat Capitol Theatre in Beijing (then called Peiping) and the 900-seat Victoria Theatre in Tianjin's British Concession.
+Late in 1934, Gonda designed the 800-seat Capitol Theatre in Beijing (then called Beiping) and the 900-seat Victoria Theatre in Tianjin's British Concession.
 The latter building was sited on a corner lot and combined a vertical stepped structure in the centre with horizontally banded wings.
 The canopy over the entrance functioned as a lighting feature, and the interior was lit with concealed lamps.
-The Capitol Theatre in Chefoo was also credited to C. H. Gonda.
+The Capitol Theatre in Yantai was also credited to C. H. Gonda.
 Early in 1936, the Grand Hotel (大华饭店) opened in Hangzhou, built for the local magnate W. S. Tung on a site of a private villa on Wuping Road.
 The four-story building, overlooking the famous West Lake, contained 30 bedrooms, each with a bathroom and a deep-set concrete balcony.

 Back in Shanghai, Gonda helped his relative, the entertainer Joe Farren (Joe's late sister was the first wife of Joe's brother, Dr Aurel Gonda) design a nightclub at the western end of the International Settlement, which opened in December 1937.
 The conversion of the garden residence into a ballroom and amusement centre involved “structural alterations of a very complicated nature.”
 Gonda incorporated his usual indirect lighting scheme, minimalist lines, spring dance floor, and built-in air conditioning.

 In 1938, Gonda supervised the conversion of an indoor shopping arcade in the Bubbling Well Apartments into the 500-seat Uptown Theatre (平安电影院), owned by the Asia Theatres Inc. In June 1939, the 800-seat Doumer Theatre (杜美大戏院) opened on Route Doumer, converted from the old St. George's cabaret; the owners were Karl Gumpert and Heinz Cohn.
 The minimalist interior design was done in contrasting colors and had concealed lightning fixtures.
 In December that year, the Roxy Theatre (大华大戏院) opened on Bubbling Well Road, owned by the Far Eastern Theatres, Inc., reconstructed from the Embassy Theatre, which used to be at this address.
 Retaining the original foundations and bearing walls, Gonda completely redesigned the building, adhering to “simplicity and grandeur instead of indulging in detailed finesse.”